chisumo2016/permission-applicatiin/permission.md

 ## CREATE USERS
     - add the button to create NEW Users
     - create the another file Users/Create.vue
     - Copy from Register file and paste into Creata.vue
     - Open the UserController  and add logic into create() method
     - Open the register Conttroller and still some codee in store()
     - Add the logic in the store
     - TEST UI : PASSED

-##  EDIT / DELETE Users
+##  EDIT / DELETE USERS
-    - Objectives is to be able to delete the users.
+    - Objectives is to be able to Edit/ delete the users.
-    - Add a link tto ge Back to user index
+    - Add the link on create.vue file to take back to the Users/indeex.vue file
-    - Add the  Link for Edit  / Delete
+    - Add the  Link for Edit  / Delete  by copying the cell from Role/Index.vue
     - Open the UserController and add logic in edit() , update() and destroy()
-    -  Create the Edit File , copy create file and save as Edit.vue . define props for roles
+    - Create the Edit page  File , copy create file and save as Edit.vue . define props for roles
         . continue the rest of logic inn the submit methood and route
     - Update the validation